-Within 15 business days of the hearing, the hearing coordinator will send simultaneous written notice to the complainant and respondent (with a copy to the Title IX Officer) setting forth the hearing officer's determination on whether the SVSH Policy has been violated.
+Within 15 business days of the hearing, the hearing coordinator will send written notice to the complainant and respondent (with a copy to the Title IX Officer) setting forth the hearing officer's determination on whether the SVSH Policy has been violated.
 The written notice will include the following:

-- 1. A summary of the allegations that would constitute a violation of the SVSH Policy; - 2.
+- 1. A summary of the allegations that would constitute a violation of the SVSH Policy, - 2.
 The determinations of whether the SVSH Policy has been violated; - 3.
 A statement that the Title IX Officer will determine whether complainant will be provided additional remedies, and will inform the complainant of that determination; - 4.
 A description of the procedural history of the complaint; - 5.
-The findings on each disputed, material fact and an analysis of the evidence supporting the findings; - 6.
-A summary of the facts found by the investigator that the parties did not dispute; - 7.
+The findings on each disputed, material fact and an analysis of the evidence supporting the findings; - 4.6.A summary of the facts found by the investigator that the parties did not dispute; - 7.
 The rationale for the determination of each charge; - 8.
 If the hearing officer determines that DOE-Covered Conduct did not occur, an analysis of whether other charged conduct, including other SVSH Policy violations, occurred; - 9.
 An admonition against retaliation; - 10.
-A statement of the right to appeal, grounds and timeframe for the appeal, the office to which the appeal must be submitted, and the procedure that the University will follow in deciding the appeal; - 11.
-An explanation that both the parties will receive a copy of any appeal submitted in accordance with these procedures; - 12.
-A description of the process for deciding whether and what discipline to impose if the final determination (following any appeal) is that the respondent violated the SVSH Policy, and a statement that both parties will be informed of the final resolution of the matter; - 13.
-A statement indicating the Chancellor or Chancellor's designee will determine whether further investigation by another body is necessary to determine whether violations of other policies occurred, separate from any allegations of Prohibited Conduct that were investigated under the SVSH Policy; and - 14.
-A statement that a final determination (including exhaustion of any appeal rights) that the respondent violated the SVSH Policy will establish probable cause as defined in the Code of Conduct.
-(APM-015 at III.A.4).
+A statement of the right to appeal, grounds and timeframe for the appeal, the office to which the appeal must be submitted, and the procedure that the University will follow in deciding the appeal;

+- 11. An explanation that both the parties will receive a copy of any appeal submitted in accordance with these procedures; - 12.
+A description of the process for deciding whether and what discipline to impose if the final determination (following any appeal) is that the respondent violated the SVSH Policy, and a statement that both parties will be informed of the final resolution of the matter; and - 13.
+A statement indicating the supervisor or other appropriate administrative authority will determine whether further investigation by another body is necessary to determine whether violations of other policies occurred, separate from any allegations of Prohibited Conduct that were investigated under the SVSH Policy.